What is a Cash ISA?

-The Cash ISA, standing for ‘Individual Savings Account’, has been a very popular product for years, providing the ability to keep a chunk of savings away from tax every year.
+The Cash ISA or ‘Individual Savings Account’, has been a very popular product for many years, enabling people to keep an increasing chunk of their savings away from tax.

 It’s like a savings account at a bank or building society, but there is no tax on the interest that is paid.
-As with a savings accounts you can either opt for an easy access account where you can take your money out at any time, or a fixed term product that may offer a higher return but locks your money away for a stated period.
+As with a savings accounts you can either opt for ‘easy access’ where you can take your money out at any time, or a fixed term product that may offer a higher return at a fixed rate but locks your money away for a specified period.

-Cash ISAs might be tax free but at times when interest rates on cash are low they can be return free too, though more recently they have been rising to combat higher inflation.
-It begs the question – could cash tucked away Cash ISAs or standard savings accounts be working harder?
+Cash ISAs might be tax free but at times when interest rates on cash are low they can be return free too, though more recently they have offered returns above inflation.
+But could cash tucked away in Cash ISAs or standard savings accounts be working harder?

 When you buy shares, you are buying small slices of companies and get a share of growth and profits.
 Profits don't always go up and companies can shrink as well as grow.
 In addition, the stock market rises and falls depending on people's confidence in the economy and in businesses.
 It’s therefore necessary to think long term and only commit an amount you aren’t going to need in the next few years.
 Therefore, over short periods in particular, all investments can lose value.